-The stock purchase agreements between Mr. Stranberg and Messrs.
-Shape and Birney provided that the shares are also subject to a lockup provision providing that one-half of the purchased shares may not be sold until the second anniversary of the date of the stock purchase agreement, or May 24, 2023; provided, however, that such restriction on transfer will expire at a rate of $1/48^{th}$ of the shares subject to the restriction per month over such two-year period.
-The shares were also subject to a market standoff provision restricting transfers and other dispositions of the shares as reasonably requested by the Company and its underwriter until the date that is two years after its initial public offering, which occurred on November 8, 2021 (the "IPO").
-The shares were also formerly subject to a repurchase right which lapsed upon the occurrence of the IPO.
+The stock purchase agreements, as amended, between Mr. Stranberg and Messrs.
+Shape and Birney provided that the shares are also subject to a lockup provision providing that one-half of the purchased shares may not be sold until the second anniversary of the date of the stock purchase agreement, or May 24, 2023; provided, however, that such restriction on transfer will expire at a rate of 1/48th of the shares subject to the restriction per month over such two-year period.
+The shares were also subject to a market standoff provision restricting transfers and other dispositions of the shares as reasonably requested by the Company and its underwriter until the date that is two years after its initial public offering, which occurred on November 8, 2021.
+The shares were also formerly subject to a repurchase right which lapsed upon the occurrence of the initial public offering.
 Subject to the above remaining restrictions, Messrs.
 Shape and Birney may sell the shares subject to the security interest at prevailing market prices so long as such portion of the sale proceeds as is required under the promissory note to repay the note is so used to repay the note.
-The foregoing description of each stock purchase agreement and promissory note referenced above is qualified in its entirety by reference to the full text of such documents which are filed as Exhibit 10.10, Exhibit 10.11, and Exhibit 10.12 to this Annual Report on Form 10-K/A, respectively, and which are incorporated herein by reference.